annefou/jupyter_dashboards/_episodes/02-dashboards.md

 When used as a command line tool (invoked as jupyter nbconvert ...), users can conveniently convert just one or a batch of notebook files to another format.

-> ## Install nbconvert using Anaconda navigator
+> ## Use nbconvert to export your Jupyter dashboard/notebook
 >
-> - Remember how we installed jupyter_dashboards and jupyter_dashboards_bundlers python packages in our environment jupyter_dashboards and
-> follow the same instructions to install nbconvert
->
-> - Test your newly installed package:
->   * Create a new text cell in your notebook
+> - Create a new text cell in your notebook
->   * Download it as HTML i.e. Select File --> Download as HTML (.html)
+> - Download it as HTML i.e. Select File --> Download as HTML (.html)
->   * View the newly created HTML file with your browser
+> - View the newly created HTML file with your browser
 >
 >
 > > ## Solution